Skip to content

 Recommend upgrading immediately.

-Auto-Generation from Commits
+Auto-Generation

-Use semantic commits to auto-generate release notes:
+Use conventional commits to auto-generate release notes:

 # Generate from git log